niheit/save-all-tif-ccitt.scm/README.md

 ; This is a script (Script-Fu) for GIMP (GNU Image Manipulation Program)<br>
-; to convert all opened files into black and white mode,<br>
+; to convert all opened images into black and white mode,<br>
 ; and save them as TIFF CCITT (Group 4) format.<br>
 ; Copy "save-all-tiff-ccitt.scm" file to "/usr/share/gimp/2.0/scripts"<br>
 ; or "/usr/local/share/gimp/scripts" etc.<br>